 - One funded internship at the Peggy Guggenheim Collection in Venice, Italy

 - Two museum studies grants for students taking unpaid internships elsewhere

 - One museum studies grant funded by the Vice Provost for the Arts

-Note: The deadline for the 2014 Peggy Guggenheim Collection internship has passed.
-Please check back in September 2014 for information on the 2015 internship.
+Note: The deadline for the Peggy Guggenheim Collection internship for 2015 is November 21, 2014.
+Please check back for information regarding 2015 deadlines for the other internships.

 DUKE STUDENT JOBS

 Students fill many part-time paid positions at the museum.
 Work-study students are welcome.

 Visitor Services Representatives handle admissions fees, answer the telephone and direct calls, greet and keep an accurate count of visitors, assist visitors with the purchase of museum memberships and answer visitors’ questions. nasher.duke.edu/apply

 Gallery Guides lead tours of the museum for K-12 students, adult groups and the public.
 Students must commit to 3 semesters.
 Recruiting is held at the end of the spring semester.
 If interested contact Juline Chevalier, Curator of Education, (firstname.lastname@example.org).